MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 #### ReplaceDialog

-Replace current dialog with a new dialog by name.
+Starts a new dialog and replaces on the stack the currently active dialog with the new one.

 ``` C#
 // This sample illustrates the use of ReplaceDialog tied to explicit user confirmation